Today’s Post by Joe Farace

-The Tyrrell P34 commonly known as the “six-wheeler,” was a Formula One race car designed by Tyrrell’s chief designer Derek Gardner.
-The car used four specially manufactured 10-inch-diameter wheels and tires at the front with two standard-sized wheels at the back—it used disc brakes from a Mini Cooper on those front wheels.
-The six-wheeled Tyrrell was considered to be one of the most radical entries to succeed in F1 competition and was one the most recognizable design in the history of world motorsports.
+The Tyrrell P34 commonly aka the “six-wheeler” was a Formula One race car that was designed by chief designer Derek Gardner and raced in 1978.
+The car used four specially manufactured 10-inch-diameter wheels and tires at the front and two standard-sized wheels at the back; on those front wheels the P34 used disc brakes from a Mini Cooper.
+The six-wheeled Tyrrell was considered one of the most radical entries to ever succeed in F1 competition and was one the most recognizable design in the history of world motorsports.

-How I made this shot: I shot the above photograph in Denver’s Forney Museum of Transportation to show the extreme length of the car and give some taste of the ambiance of the Forney.
-Shot in color with Canon EOS 60D and Sigma 18-35mm f/1.8 DC HSM lens (at 18mm) with an exposure of 1/40 sec at f/2.8 and ISO 800.
-It was then processed in Color Efex Pro.
+How I made this shot: I shot the above photograph in Denver’s Forney Museum of Transportation in order to show the extreme length of the car and give some taste of the ambiance of the Forney itself.
+Shot with Canon EOS 60D and Sigma 18-35mm f/1.8 DC HSM lens (at 18mm) with an exposure of 1/40 sec at f/2.8 and ISO 800.
+It was then processed in Photoshop using Color Efex Pro.

 - The Forney Museum of Transportation

 Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photography that’s out-of-print but new copies are available for $21.88 or used copies for giveaway prices—less than four bucks—from Amazon, as I write this.